-Western Michigan University is a national research university enrolling nearly 25,000 students from across the United States and more than 100 other countries.
-Founded in 1903, it is a learner-centered, discovery-driven and globally engaged public university that stands out among America's more than 5,000 higher education institutions.
+Western Michigan University is a national research university enrolling nearly 24,000 students from across the United States and 100 other countries.
+Founded in 1903, it is a learner-centered, discovery-driven and globally engaged public university that stands out among America's more than 4,600 higher education institutions.

 WMU combines the resources of a major research university with the personal attention and friendly atmosphere often found at a small college.
 Taking full advantage of that combination gives students the edge they need to succeed in graduate school, the workplace and life.

 Students attending WMU enjoy top-notch programs, teachers, facilities and hands-on learning opportunities.
 They expect and receive one-on-one attention from senior-level faculty members and quickly find that advisors, career specialists, mentors and tutors are within easy reach.
 In addition, most classes are relatively small in size and taught by the University's full-time professors.

 The University offers 147 bachelor's, 73 master's and 30 doctoral programs, along with one program leading to the specialist degree and several others that lead to graduate-level certificates.
 These programs are offered through seven degree-granting colleges: Arts and Sciences, Aviation, Education and Human Development, Engineering and Applied Sciences, Fine Arts, Haworth College of Business, and Health and Human Services.

 Many programs rank among the top of their kind in the country, giving WMU a national or international reputation as one of the best places to study in fields as varied as aviation flight science, creative writing, engineering management technology, evaluation, experimental atomic physics, geology, integrated supply management, jazz studies, medieval studies, occupational therapy, paper engineering, psychology, sales and business marketing, and speech pathology.